The 9+ Best Recommended Books for Consultants

 Talking about a good book to prepare your case interview, Case in Point has been the bestselling case interview book on the planet… 13 years in a row.

 The methodology used in Case in Point will challenge your creativity and allow you to come up with original solutions that will make you stand out from other candidates.
+Creativity has been of the best competence you can develop at that time and in life more generally.

 Along with “Case Interview Secrets”, these two books will definitely make you confident to nail even the most difficult case interview.